NathanVilbert/NathanVilbert/README.md

 👋 Hey there!
 Welcome to my GitHub!

 I'm an Information Systems student at Multimedia Nusantara University, where I dive into all things data analysis 📊 and data science 🔍.
-When I'm not studying or working on projects, you’ll find me involved in college activities that keep my skills sharp and my passion fueled.
+Through hands-on projects and active involvement in campus activities, I’m constantly honing my skills and deepening my knowledge in the field.
+Currently seeking internship opportunities to apply my expertise, expand my experience, and contribute to real-world projects.

 About Me:
 - 🌱 Curious Learner — I’m constantly learning and evolving, especially when it comes to information technology and the latest in big data.